exasim-project/NeoFOAM/doc/basics/registerclass.rst

     };

-After the classes have been defined, we can use the ``create`` function to instantiate the derived classes based on the name provided.
+After the classes have been defined,  the ``create`` function can be used to instantiate the derived classes based on the name provided.

 .. code-block:: cpp